rootstrap/tech-guides/kotlin/README.md

 }
 ```

-If the parameter list is too long to Dt on a line, put the arrow on a separate line:
+If the parameter list is too long to fit on a line, put the arrow on a separate line:

 ```
 foo {